 Using mailing lists, the MPO reaches target audiences with announcements of upcoming events, meeting invitations, newsletters, summary reports and other information about its activities.
 The MPO updates its mailing list at the start of a major planning process.
 The MPO may also create a targeted mailing list for a survey.
-The MPO master mailing list includes nearly 300 members of the public and organizations.
+The MPO master mailing list includes nearly 300 individuals and organizations.